-Recon is at the forefront of UAV (unmanned aerial vehicle), or drone, technology for the aerial surveying and mapping of a wide variety of landforms, offering hundreds of hours of experience utilising this fast, cost-effective data capture technology.
+Recon are professionals in the capture and preparation of UAV and helicopter-based aerial mapping data.
+Their experience includes mapping a wide variety of landscapes and physical structures, offering decades of experience and utilising fast, cost-effective data capture technology.

 Recon staff come from a

 variety of backgrounds, from surveying and aerial mapping, to manufacturing and